Bounds on inequality with incomplete data: Applications

-When using imputation methods the Gini coefficients (and their standard errors) are lower than for the narrow single-variable case, presumably reflecting some substitutability between the three different types of assets in the class.
-On the other hand, comparing Table \ref{table:BoundSAV} to Table \ref{table:BoundSAVBroad} it is notable that the width of the bounds on the gini are actually wider, reflecting the increasing missingness and more complex interval nature of the broader data --- the width of the bounds is 0.0895 in comparison to 0.0774 in the narrow case.
+Note that while the imputation based methods in Table~\ref{table:GiniSAV} indicate a lower Gini and smaller standard error in the broad savings case than for narrow savings measure, comparing Panel A and Panel B of Table~\ref{table:BoundSAVCombined} shows that the bounds on the Gini for the broad definition are actually wider, reflecting the increasing missingness and more complex interval nature of the broader data --- the width of the bounds is 0.0809 in comparison to 0.0774 in the narrow case.

-From the computational perspective we maximize the Gini index represented as $G_{2,n}(\widehat{\phi})$ in (\ref{Giniobjective_Sc3}) subject to the exhaustive list of inequality constraints in (\ref{Sc3:IneqBounds}) and one equality constraint capturing the total number of interval records.
-Since $|\mathcal{U}|=961$, then our optimization is over 961 variables and since $|\mathcal{B}|=240$, we have 57,368 inequality constraints, in contrast to 88 constraints in the previous case.
+The results presented here carry a sharp practical message for applied researchers studying wealth inequality with survey data.
+The imputation-based estimates in Table~\ref{table:GiniSAV} range from 0.734 to 0.757 for the narrow savings definition, a spread of less than 0.03 that a researcher might attribute to differences in imputation methods.
+Our sharp bounds show that this apparent precision is misleading: the data are consistent with population Gini values anywhere in an identified set of width 0.077, more than twice the full range of the imputation estimates.
+Therefore, conventional practice of reporting imputed point estimates with standard errors substantially understates identification uncertainty and may lead to overly confident conclusions about the level of wealth inequality or its evolution.
+Our approach provides a transparent alternative.
+Rather than relying on point estimates driven by untestable assumptions about within-bracket distributions, researchers can report the full range of inequality values consistent with the observed data.

-This shows how in our generic computational approach of Section \ref{sec:Sc2} the problem naturally gets more complicated as we incorporate more variables with potentially missing data.
-This happens through both an increase in constraints (driven by the number of unique intervals for individuals in set $Q$ for aggregated variable) and an increase in the number of unknowns (driven by $|\mathcal{U}|$) even though for the latter one could incorporate our results of Theorem \ref{th:Sc3_LF} to reduce that dimensionality.
-In practice, total net financial wealth brings together ten to fifteen such components, so the missing-data structure can become quite intricate.
-Even so, our algorithm works in exactly the same way.
-This mainly means it raises computation time but does not alter the core logic of the procedure.
+From the computational perspective we maximize the Gini index represented as $G_{2,n}(\widehat{\phi})$ in (\ref{Giniobjective_Sc3}) subject to the complete set of interval-overlap restrictions in (\ref{Sc3:IneqBounds}), together with the nonnegativity, zero-mass support, and total-mass constraints in (\ref{Sc3:massconstraints}).
+In the broad savings definition case $|\mathcal{U}|=961$ (in contrast, in the narrow definition $|\mathcal{U}|=521$), so our optimization is over 961 variables and, since $|\mathcal{B}|=240$ (in the narrow definition $|\mathcal{B}|=10$), we have 57,358 interval-overlap inequality constraints, compared with 88 such constraints in the narrow-definition case.